 The programme is mainly delivered through a mixture of lectures, seminars, and practicals.
 Lectures provide key contents of a particular topic.
 Occasionally lectures might be delivered by guest speakers who are internationally recognised academic experts or practitioners in their field.
 Students can also attend the Durham Speaker Series, providing the opportunity to network with senior business leaders, staff and alumni.

 Seminars provide the opportunity for smaller groups of students to solve problems and discuss and debate issues based on knowledge gained through lectures and independent study outside the programme’s formal contact hours.
 Practicals are medium sized group sessions, where students practice computer software, applying topics from lectures and seminars.

-Students study eight taught modules, a mix of core and electives which enables them to undertake a more in-depth study of particular topics.
+Students study four core modules including the dissertation, a further compulsory module which allows the student to specialise either in time-series or cross-sectional econometrics and four elective modules chosen from a list of options.
 This is then followed by a 12,000-word dissertation that allows students to carry out independent research and develop their skills in analysis and scholarly expression, using an appropriate theoretical framework.
 They are supported in writing their dissertation through the study of research methods and attending individual meetings with an allocated supervisor who monitors their progress and provides advice.

 Throughout the year, students may have the opportunity to participate in extracurricular activities.
 They also have the opportunity to attend an International Study Week at an overseas location at the end of Term 2, which gives students the opportunity to learn about the business, economy and culture of another country, gain an ‘insider perspective’ on international businesses and network with key business staff.